KH2FM-Mods-Num/All-in-One-enjp/readme.md

 # All-in-One Xeeynamo

 Changes:
-- New "Vanilla" stats as follows:
+- New "vanilla" stats as follows:
   - 3,1 Defender for FAKE
   - 4,2 Scan for Detection Saber
   - 5,4 MP Hastera for Frontier of Ultima